 I recently saw an example of this on an episode of the The Late Show with Stephen Colbert.
 There was a special guest appearance by Jon Stewart of The Daily Show fame.
 Stewart delivered a satirical monologue on the Trump Presidency.

 The monologue ebbed and flowed between humour and seriousness.
 At 6:55 of the video below (which I have set to start at 6:55) Stewart began to deliver his conclusion.
 At 7:22, he ends on a powerful sentence—”This we cannot do”—and the reaction from the audience is equally powerful.

 But rather than stopping there, Stewart tried to talk over his audience (without success) to squeeze in a final line and some joke about the Democrats.
 He didn’t even get to finish; Colbert had to cut him off for the advertisement break.
 It would have been better to cut the prepared ending at 7:22 and let the applause run.

 Nobody would have known (or cared) that Stewart had a few more words to say.
 The sentence, “This we cannot do” makes it abundantly clear what Stewart’s position is.
 Had he really wanted to get in his final line—”And by not yielding, we will prevail”—which he clearly did, it would have been better to wait until the applause died down.
 (I recognize, of course, that on national television with advertising pressures, one does not always have the luxury of time.)

 If you are approaching the end of your speech and you get an amazing round of applause, use the time during which people are applauding to ask yourself a question: Do I have anything left to say that is so fundamental to my message that I have to say it?
-If the answer is No—and given that this is your conclusion, the chances are that the answer will be No—then cut the speech there and then.
+If not, cut your presentation there and then.

 And enjoy the applause.